-8. Heavy Metal Toxicity of lead, mercury or cadmium will inhibit iron absorption and utilisation.
-Heavy metal pollutant affect the body is at last receiving greater investigative focus due to its underlying influence on chronic illness.
+- Heavy Metal Toxicity of lead, mercury or cadmium will inhibit iron absorption and utilisation.
+Heavy metal pollutant effects on the body is at last receiving greater investigative focus due to its underlying influence on chronic illness.

-10. Strenuous Exercise with a resultant heavy perspiring utilises iron, Vitamins B12, Folate and protein at an accelerated rate.
+- Strenuous Exercise with a resultant heavy perspiring utilises iron, Vitamins B12, Folate and protein at an accelerated rate.
 A demanding exercise regime may also lead to decreased nutrient absorption as blood supply to the gastrointestinal tract is diverted to the muscles.
-Excessive exercise/perspiration depletes zinc, magnesium, and often potassium.
+Excessive exercise usually leads to increased perspiration/sweating, an can deplete zinc, magnesium, and often potassium.
 A good level of zinc is required for the stomach to produce hydrochloric acid (HCL) – HCL is essential for the absorption of iron, magnesium and ‘trace elements’ (Zinc, Selenium, Molybdenum, Manganese, Copper, Cobalt, Vanadium).
-Athletes who are iron (or other nutrient) deficient should rest or undertake very light workouts only, and replenish with quality supplements.

 According to Chan (2012), amino acids are essential as a transporter and ‘cell messenger’ to deliver iron to the cells.
-Without sufficient, quality amino acids the iron can be stored in the organs (as Ferritin) – but unavailable to the body – and a situation of ‘poor iron availability’* may result.
+Without adequate, quality amino acids the iron can be stored in the organs (as Ferritin) – but unavailable to the body – and a situation of ‘insufficient iron availability’ (1) may result.

-Iron is very oxidative with reactive potential that can cause physiological ‘shock’ to the body from the high amounts rapidly administered.
+Iron is very oxidative with a very reactive potential that can cause physiological ‘shock’ to the body from the high amounts rapidly administered.
 This will often activate a Telogen Effluvium in susceptible people.

 Human beings have evolved by having almost all nutrients absorbed and made available to the body from the gut.
 ‘We should strive to replicate’ such nutrient supply practices (Cannell: 2012).

-12. Compliance: diligence, patience and time are essential pre-requisites to re-building depleted iron stores.
+- Compliance: diligence, patience and time are essential pre-requisites in re-building depleted iron stores.
 Patients will often take an iron supplement for 3-4 months only to find their iron levels are unchanged or even lower.
 This is due to low bone marrow iron that has compensated by taking iron from the muscles (termed ‘Myoglobin’).

-When iron is being replenished through supplementation, the bone marrow “debt” to the muscles and storage organs must first be repaid – hence iron storage (ferritin) levels remain static or even fall on the initial follow-up blood test.
+When iron is being replenished through supplementation, the bone marrow ‘debt’ to the muscles and storage organs must first be repaid – hence iron storage (ferritin) levels remain static or even fall on the initial follow-up blood test.
 This is a temporary setback, and the person’s iron levels will eventually lift as they continue supplementing.
-At this time it’s important for the Practitioner to reassure the patient, allay anxieties and encourage continued compliance.
+It’s important for the Practitioner to reassure the patient, allay anxieties and encourage continued compliance.

-13. Chronic anaemia: occasionally patients may present with an acceptable iron studies signature where the ferritin is within ‘target’ range but their low Haemoglobin is revealing clinical anaemia.
+- Chronic anaemia: occasionally patients may present with an acceptable iron studies signature where the ferritin is within ‘target’ range, but the Haemoglobin is revealing clinical anaemia.
 This can be due to underlying chronic disease which is suppressing bone marrow function.
 Chronic anaemia is habitually seen in patients with Thalassaemia or hyperthyroidism.
 They should always be referred (by their Doctor) to a Haematologist for further investigation and management.
-Raising Vitamin D levels to 150-200nmol/L will help stimulate bone marrow activity (Van Zanden: 2017)***
+Raising Vitamin D levels to 150-200 nmol/L will help stimulate bone marrow activity (Van Zanden: 2017) (4).

 - ‘Poor Iron availability’ is an Iron Studies picture of adequate Ferritin levels but low Serum Iron, %Saturation, Transferrin (or high range TIBC).